Eden-Mor/Inventory-Management-System/README.md

 2. Copy over the files appsettings.json from IMS-Backend and any templates you made in IMS-Backend/Templates to the new code
 3. Follow steps 5-10 from the LIVE Setup section

-## Backing a backup of the database
+## Making a backup of the database
 1. Stop the containers from running using Docker Desktop (or the Docker-Helper.bat))
 2. Create a folder in C:\IMS-Backup (or anywhere you want)
 3. Open command prompt and run the following command: